z-song/laravel-admin/docs/en/model-grid.md

 ```

-And the model of this table is `App\Models\Movie`,The following code can generate the data ggrid for `users`:
+And the model of this table is `App\Models\Movie`,The following code can generate the data grid for table `movies`:

 ```php